saeyslab/spotless-benchmark/README.md

 By default, all methods are run (equivalent to giving an argument `--methods music,rctd,spatialdwls,spotlight,stereoscope,cell2location,destvi,dstg,tangram,seurat,stride`).
 To run only certain methods, make sure the values are comma-separated without any spaces.

 ### Computing metrics
 It is possible to add more metrics in the `subworkflows/evaluation/metrics.R` yourself, then recalculate the metrics without running the entire pipeline.
-You have to provide the ground truth datasets with the synthvisium object structure (`params.sp_input`), and the script will look for the proportions at `params.outdir.props`.
+You have to provide the ground truth datasets with the synthspot object structure (`params.sp_input`), and the script will look for the proportions at `params.outdir.props`.
 ```
 nextflow run subworkflows/evaluation/evaluate_methods.nf -profile <profile_name> \
   --sp_input "standards/gold_standard_1/*.rds"